levanduy99/Java-Coding/README.md

 Given the `head` of a linked list, remove the `nth` node from the end of the list and return its head.

+3. Reverse Linked List

+Given the `head` of a singly linked list, reverse the list, and return *the reversed list*.

 ## Others

 1. Valid Parentheses